jessicaychen/jessicaychen.github.io/_pages/about.md

 I also serve as the design director for the [Society of Women Engineers @ UCLA](https://www.swe.ucla.edu), where I advocate for accessibility and cohesiveness in branding.
 If I'm not working, I'm probably on a mountain or at IKEA. :relaxed:

-I am currently on the job market starting June 2022!

 Feel free to reach me at jessicayqchen dot ucla dot edu.
 Click [here](/files/resume.pdf) to view my resume.